 I had a meeting with the girls of BDJ Box last month and CO/OP Manila was walking distance from our San Juan office.
 Within five minutes of entering the place, CO/OP ticked half of my checklist, and after we wrapped up our meeting and I finished my last bite of brookie (a brownie-cookie mash-up), this café/lifestyle shop graduated from my hipster checklist with flying colors.

-Don’t get me wrong; I’m a sucker for places like this, as long as the prices aren’t ridiculously high and the staff doesn’t give off a snobbish, pretentious vibe.
+Don’t get me wrong; I’m a sucker for places like this, as long as the prices aren’t ridiculously high.
 CO/OP used to be a residential area, but in 2014 they turned the place into a café and gift shop.
-I heard mixed reviews about this place—that the food isn’t worth the visit or that the inspiring interiors and vibe make up for the lackluster menu.

 Their gift shop selection is a mix of local designer products and items imported from US, Europe, and other Asian countries, which explain the above average price tags. ₱2,850 for a cutesy gardening tool box?
 I actually peeked at my wallet to see if I had enough money to buy it, and then realized that quirky items are overtaking my bedroom.
 Next time, I told myself.
 I’m already planning my next meeting with my fellow writers at CO/OP—not for the coffee, but to take a look at Ridley’s novelty toys again.